tanguyguillo/snowtricks/README.md

 Make your own (email validation) or use user already created and confirmed :

-userName : john
+userName : John
-password : johnisaniceguy
+password : JohnIsANiceGuy@2023

 ## IDE